Tennis players go wild: Serena heads to zoo, Djokovic barefoot as quarantine ends - RFI

 "But it was fun... honestly I wouldn't trade anything for spending hours with her."

-Asked what she did on her first day of freedom, Williams, who posed for selfies with fans after talking to reporters, said they headed to the zoo.
+Asked what she did on her first day of freedom, Williams said they headed to the zoo.

-"We went to the zoo because we had a calendar in our room and every day we marked an x on the days that went by and a big circle on the quarantine ending day, and we promised that we would take her to the zoo to see koalas and kangaroos," said the American.
+"We had a calendar in our room and every day we marked an x on the days that went by and a big circle on the quarantine ending day, and we promised that we would take her to the zoo to see koalas and kangaroos," said the American.

-Williams plays Osaka over two sets in the exhibition, while world number one Ashleigh Barty faces second-ranked Simona Halep.
+She later played her first match of the season, with Olympia among a packed crowd at Memorial Drive, beating a sometimes-erratic world number three Osaka 6-2, 2-6 (10/7).

+"I haven't seen people in -- it feels like forever," Osaka told the crowd.

 - 'Walk in the park' -

-"First time I came to Australia was in Adelaide and I drove my first car here on the opposite side," he said.

-"I won the tournament back in 2007 which was, I think, the second tournament that I won in my career and it was a huge springboard what was coming up in my career."

-Spanish great Nadal, who is aiming for a record-breaking 21st Slam title in Melbourne, moving him past the injured Roger Federer, plays third-ranked Dominic Thiem in his exhibition clash.
+Spanish great Nadal, who is aiming for a record-breaking 21st Slam title in Melbourne to move him past the injured Roger Federer, looked in top form as he swept past US Open champion Dominic Thiem 7-5, 6-4.

+He said it had been difficult to think about tennis for much of 2020 due to the coronavirus pandemic, but added: "Here we are, starting another year...
+I'm excited to be back."

-While most players have been able to train, 72 players were confined to their Melbourne rooms 24 hours a day after eight positive Covid-19 cases were detected on their charter flights to Australia.
+While most players have been able to train, 72 were confined to their Melbourne hotel rooms 24 hours a day, after eight positive Covid-19 cases were detected on their charter flights to Australia.

-They and other players in Melbourne also began tasting freedom, but torrential rain further complicated their already disrupted build-up.
+They and other players in Melbourne also began tasting freedom, but persistent rain greeted them rather than the sunshine in Adelaide.

-Six ATP and WTA tournaments will take place at Melbourne Park next week to allow the players to return to match fitness before the Australian Open makes a delayed start on February 8.
+Six ATP and WTA tournaments will take place at Melbourne Park next week before the Australian Open, delayed three weeks over coronavirus complications, starts on February 8.

 © 2021 AFP